raedle/meteor-huddle/README.md

 # Huddle - turn your phones and tablets into an improvised interactive table

 Huddle is a client-side JavaScript API to develop multi-device and multi-display applications.
 It allows you to turn arbitrary tables or flat surfaces into an interactive surface.
-To get a basic idea of what Huddle allows you to create with a tabletop of mobile devices, look at this video:
+To get a basic idea of what Huddle allows you to create with a tabletop of mobile devices, look at the [demo video](http://youtu.be/XkmwG588zp0) on YouTube.

 <iframe width="560" height="315" src="//www.youtube.com/embed/XkmwG588zp0" frameborder="0" allowfullscreen></iframe>